Three superhero movies this decade with female leads? What’s next? A FOURTH!?! - The Beaverton

 By: Greg Anderson

-Women have no idea what it’s like for me to go to a movie theatre and only have most of the heroes look like me, after a lifetime of having them all look like me.
+Women have no idea what ’s like for me to go to a movie theatre and only have most of the heroes look like me, after a lifetime of having them all look like me.
 And sure, I could go to one of the numerous other movies playing right now, some of them even superhero movies, that feature male leads, but why should I have to make that sacrifice?

-Think of all the little boys out there who will watch Wonder Woman and Captain Marvel and question whether they are the heroes of their own lives or merely side characters in someone else’s story.
+Think of all the little boys out there who will watch Wonder Woman and and question whether they are the heroes of their own lives or merely side characters in someone else’s story.
 What does that even do a child?
-A male child, I mean, after all, female children are already used to it.
+A male child, I mean, after all, female are already used to it.
 And don’t even get me started on Ant-Man and the Wasp.
 What, so Ant-Man isn’t heroic enough to save the day by himself anymore?
-What kind of message does that send to the millions of little boys out there who dream of being Ant-Men?
-Or insect men of any variety?
+What kind of message does that send to the millions of little boys out there who dream of being Ant-?
+Or men of any variety?

 If there must be more female superheroes, which, there don’t, but if you all insist for some reason, let’s put them where they can do the most good, as eyecandy and potential romantic partners comfortably ensconced in majority male ensembles led by male leaders.
 One or two women in a team of half a dozen or more men?
 Do the math, that means each female character is worth at least three male characters.
 What’s more feminist than that?